unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 ## 【Version】
+### 2018/08/16: Add MatcapMask.
+Added MatcapMask that can adjust the power of MatCap effect applied on the UV base of the mesh.
+MatcapMask is a grayscale map, "white" becomes to MatCap full effect.
+You can adjust the power of the mask with Tweak_MatcapMaskLevel property.

 ### 2018/07/04: Add Unlit_Intensity property.
 If there is no valid light in the scene, UTS2 switches to default lighting, and now you can adjust its brightness.
 This property is assuming for using in special scenes mainly in VR Chat.